• Skip to primary navigation

 After moving out, I asked for the fudge recipe, only to find that it came from the back of the condense milk can!
 It was made with simply condensed milk, chocolate chips, and vanilla.
 Walnuts were optional.
 It was really that easy to make?!

 After going vegan, I cleaned out my recipe cards and toss everything that contained dairy and eggs.
 I wish I could go back and tell myself that I would one day learn to veganize just about everything!
 Fudge has been a difficult one to veganize though, since dairy-free condensed milk is a relatively new product.
-I’ve yet to find it in my local stores.
+It can be difficult to find at grocery stores.

 I like to put vegan treat boxes together to give as holiday gifts.
 The cats’ vet’s office always get one, as does the woman who cuts my hair.
 I often take them with me to holiday parties, too.
 This year, as I was thinking about what to stuff those boxes with, the chocolate fudge of my childhood came to mind.
 “I must make it vegan,” I thought.